WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 And when computers and computer keyboards got invented (without any mechanical levers attached to the keys), the same old keyboard layouts were copied unchanged.

-Once I learned this simple fact, there was NO way I would learn this standard keyboard layout that was designed for SLOW typing.
+Once I learned this simple fact (shortly after I decided to learn touch typing), it became instantly clear to me that I can't possibly waste time on learning a keyboard layout that was designed for SLOW typing.

-So, I learned a keyboard layout that was actually...
+Instead, I decided to learn a keyboard layout that was actually...

 * optimized for typing on a computer
 * optimized for typing fast